eli-eric/eli-panda-api/db/neo4j/readme.md

 When this API is started, migrations are automatically applied.

+To create new migration files, you can use create-new-migration.sh script in this directory like this:

+`./create-new-migration.sh create_some_indexes`

+The argument is a name of the new migration.

 ### Run Neo4j instance locally

 Please follow the instructions in the main [README](https://github.com/eli-eric/eli-panda-api/blob/main/README.md) file.